QuestPDF/QuestPDF-Documentation/api-reference.md

 ## Page break

 - This component changes the layout flow and forces its container to render the following content on the next page.
-- Usually used inside the pageable Stack component.
+- Usually used inside the pageable Column component.

 ```csharp
 .PageBreak();